 The Investment Base used to calculate the Strategy value through the end of that Term will be reduced in proportion to the reduction in the Strategy value.
 This means the dollar amount of the proportional reduction in the Investment Base will be more, maybe significantly more, than the dollar amount of the withdrawal and the Early Withdrawal Charge if the Strategy value immediately before the withdrawal is less than the Investment Base.
-A reduction in the Investment Base or fall in the Index for the remainder of the Term.
+A reduction in the Investment Base will limit the effect of any rise or fall in the Index for the remainder of the Term.

 All or some portion of a withdrawal may be subject to federal and state income taxes and, if taken before age 591⁄2, may be subject to a 10% federal penalty tax.
-For a further discussion of the tax treatment of a Surrender or withdrawal, please see the Federal Tax Considerations section on page 52.
+For a further discussion of the tax treatment of a Surrender or withdrawal, please see the Federal Tax Considerations section on page 51.